verysonglaa/container-security-training/content/en/docs/container-basics/02-Security/02/_lsm.md

 ## Introduction to Linux Security Modules

 Linux Security Modules (LSMs) provide mechanisms for implementing various security policies in Linux.
-They help in enforcing access controls and securing applications by restricting their capabilities and interactions with the system.
-The most populare LSMs are:
+They help in enforcing access controls and secure applications by restricting their capabilities and interactions with the system.
+The most popular LSMs are:

 **Seccomp (Secure Computing Mode)**:

 Seccomp provides a way to filter system calls that a process can make.
-By defining a list of allowed or disallowed system calls, it can minimize the attack surface of applications by reducing the risk of exploitation through system call vulnerabilities.
+Defining a list of allowed or disallowed system calls can minimize the attack surface of applications by reducing the risk of exploitation through system call vulnerabilities.
 This allows you to create even more granular control over the system calls than you would have using capabilities.

 **AppArmor (Application Armor)**: